-Minimum chimney draft: 12 pascal.
+Minimum chimney draft: 12 PA for Scan-Line 800 series and 12 PA for Scan-Line 800 Side windows series.
 It is the draft that the stove has been tested and approved on.
 The minimum draft is necessary to provide clean burning, beautiful flame picture, as well as achieving the rated efficiency.
 There is a risk of smoke escaping into the room if the door is opened during vigorous firing, or if there is a lack of air supply to the room, for ex. if an extraction fan is in use.